Spirig wins gold in photo finish

-LONDON Switzerland's Nicola Spirig edged a desperate dash to the line to win gold in the London 2012 women's triathlon in the sport's first photo-finish at the Olympics on Saturday.
+LONDON Swiss Nicola Spirig won the gold medal in the London 2012 women's triathlon in the sport's first photo-finish at the Olympics on Saturday.

-After a ferocious sprint finish in a packed Hyde Park, both Spirig and Lisa Norden of Sweden were given the same time of one hour 59 minutes 48 seconds.
+After a ferocious sprint finish in Hyde Park, both Spirig and Lisa Norden of Sweden were given the same time of one hour 59 minutes 48 seconds.

 The judges examined the photographic evidence and said Spirig's winning margin was less than 15 centimetres.

-Two seconds back, Erin Densham of Australia won the bronze medal, having been in contention for gold until the final 200 metres of an enthralling duel.
+Two seconds back, Erin Densham of Australia won the bronze medal, having been in contention for gold until the final 200 metres.

 "I had a feeling but I wasn't really sure," the 30-year-old Spirig said when asked if she knew she had won the gold medal.
 "I really needed an official to tell me.
 It took a few minutes and those minutes were really hard."